develhopper/WCAP/README.md

 #WCAP
   WCAP(Web-based Cognitive Assessment Package) is an application for giving online cognitive assessment tasks such as [Stroop](https://en.wikipedia.org/wiki/Stroop_effect), [Go/No-go](https://en.wikipedia.org/wiki/Go/no_go), [BART](http://www.cognitiveatlas.org/task/balloon_analogue_risk_task_%28bart%29), [Delayed Discounting](http://www.cognitiveatlas.org/task/balloon_analogue_risk_task_%28bart%29).

-  This application is developed by Maryam Younesi and Ali Nosrati, students of [Universitiy of Tehran](http://ut.ac.ir), under        supervision of [Dr Hamed Ekhtiari](http://iricss.org/en/Pages/People/Hamed_Ekhtiari.aspx) (Director of [Neurocognitive Lab](http://incas.tums.ac.ir/find.php?item=1.220.127.fa), [Iranian National Center for Addiction Studies](http://incas.tums.ac.ir/index.php?slc_lang=en&sid=1)) .
+  This application is developed by **Maryam Younesi** and **Ali Nosrati**, students of [Universitiy of Tehran](http://ut.ac.ir), under        supervision of [**Dr Hamed Ekhtiari**](http://iricss.org/en/Pages/People/Hamed_Ekhtiari.aspx) (Director of [Neurocognitive Lab](http://incas.tums.ac.ir/find.php?item=1.220.127.fa), [Iranian National Center for Addiction Studies](http://incas.tums.ac.ir/index.php?slc_lang=en&sid=1)) .
 We will be pleased if you use this application and contribute to improve it. :)

+#**Terms of Use**

+WCAP is freely available for all the researchers who need to use this tasks.
+They just need to cite related papers of the developer team inside their resulted publications and acknowledge WCAP developers in the acknowledgment part.
+WCAP can be downloaded from [here](https://github.com/UTStudents/WCAP/archive/master.zip).
+Installation steps are explained in the *Deployment instructions*.
+If you need more help, you can send us an [email](mailto:f.b.yavari@gmail.com).

+#**Related Papers**
+1. Ekhtiari H, Jannati A, Moghimi A, Behzadi A. The Farsi Version of the Balloon Analogue Risk Task: An Instrument for The Assessment of Riskful-Decision Making.
+Advances in Cognitive Science; 2003;
+2. Ekhtiari H, Behzadi A, Jannati A, Moghimi A. Delayed Discounting Procedure and Impulsive Behaviors: A Preliminary Study.
+Advances in Cognitive Science; 2003;
+3. Ekhtiari H, Behzadi A, Mokri M. The Effect of Method of Choice Presentation On the Delayed Discounting Procedure.
+Advances in Cognitive Science; 2005;
+4. Ekhtiari H, Rezvanfard M, Mokri A. Impulsivity and its different assessment tools: A review of viewpoints and conducted researches.
+Iran J Psychiatry Clin Psychol.
+Iranian Journal of Psychiatry and Clinical Psychology; 2008;14(3):247–57.
+5. Ekhtiari H., Behzadi A., Mokri A., Delayed Discounting Procedure Different Methods for Iranian Subjects.
+New Adv Cogn Sci.
+2002; 4:41–9.
+6. Ekhtiari H., Mokri A., Variant Tasks for Delayed Discounting Procedure, Differences in Standard and Random Trials.
+New Adv Cogn Sci.
+2003; 3:28–36.

+## Description
   Users have two global level of access admin and default users.
 Admin can manage all system and entities.

   Clinics and Studies have a supervisor and some examiners.